 So when I first took that drink, it hit me like a magical spell, I mean I just felt completely electrified, and so that was basically the first time I drank was a couple of wine coolers.

 But, the second time I drank I had two or three wine coolers and the buzz was amazing.
 It was kind of like a lifetime of suppression had lifted off my shoulders.
 I felt free.
 I felt alive.
 I mean, I even heightened my senses.
 I could smell the air better.
 I could hear better.
 It was almost like it just made everything better.
-It’s probably the dopamine rush that flooded through my brain, but I just felt tremendously alive, and I wanted to feel that way constantly.
+It was probably just the dopamine rush that flooded through my brain, but I just felt tremendously alive, and I wanted to feel that way constantly.

 So that basically led me down a road of tremendous alcoholism and that was the first time I drank, and then I played around with it a little but I hated the hangover and I would get drunk and pass out and it just wasn’t fun, it wasn’t anything I really wanted to pursue.